Journeymen | Local 229

 Local 229 offers free classes to journeymen year-round to upgrade their individual skills – which, in turn, raises the quality level of the union workforce that contractors seek.
 That helps all members stay employable and in demand in the marketplace.

 Here’s a list of the free upgrade classes available for Ironworker Local 229 journeymen during the next few months.
 A nominal registration fee that reserves each member’s class spot is refunded on the first day of class.
-To register, or for more information, contact Jack Gavett, Local 229’s apprenticeship and training coordinator, at apprenticeship@local229.org or at 858-505-9414.
+To register, or for more information, call Mike Peterson, Local 229’s apprenticeship and training coordinator, at 858-505-9414.

 Journeyman upgrading classes